 Pollok is home to the Silverburn Centre which opened in October 2007, replacing the old Pollok Centre.
 The centre, the largest of its kind in Scotland, has brought many hundreds of jobs to the area.
 Key stores include a 24-hour Tesco Extra adjoining the centre.

-Next to the Silverburn centre are the recently renovated and extended Pollok Health Centre and the Pollok Library and Swimming Pool.
+Next to the Silverburn Centre are the recently renovated and extended Pollok Health Centre, and Pollok Library & Swimming Pool.